Conditionals and loops#

 What are for loops?#

 Loops are used to run a particular code section more than once.
 For example, we may want to apply the same calculation for every element in a list (see Lists (list)), for each of 100 separate files, and so on.
-Python has two types to loops, namely:
+Python has two types of loops, namely:

 • while loops—A (potentially) infinite loop with a stopping condition